â–¡

 What is the Thrive Approach?

-What is the historical background of Thrive?
+What are the Origins of Thrive?

 The Thrive Approach is a trauma-sensitive, developmental and dynamic approach to develop the social and emotional skills within the children.
 It is through this approach that Thrive aims to achieve its goal of a world where the social and emotional needs of children are well understood and met.